dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 ## Multimethods in Clojure

-In Clojure, we can try to use multimethods to solve the expression problem.
+[According to Eli Bendersky](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/), we can try to use multimethods to solve the expression problem.
 Since Clojure is a dynamically typed language, similar to the previous approach, this approach will also pass all criteria except for the one about static type checking.
 In contrast to the previous approach, this approach is much more simple and elegant.

 ### Base Package